Intrinsic randomness as a measure of quantum coherence: Randomness distillation

-\emph{Randomness distillation.}---As mentioned above, when Alice performs a projective measurement $P_I$ on $N$ identical pure states $\ket{\psi} = \sum_i a_i\ket{i}$, she will obtain $N$ i.i.d.~random variables $A_1, A_2, \dots, A_N$.
+As mentioned above, when Alice performs a projective measurement $P_I$ on $N$ identical pure states $\ket{\psi} = \sum_i a_i\ket{i}$, she will obtain $N$ i.i.d.~random variables $A_1, A_2, \dots, A_N$.
 For the state $\ket{\psi}$ that is not maximally coherent, the randomness of the measurement outcomes is biased.
 Then, as shown in Fig.~\ref{Fig:Extractor}(a), Alice can perform a randomness extraction process to transform the $N$ biased random numbers to $l \approx NR_I(\ket{\psi})$ almost uniformly distributed random bits.

-We show in Fig.~\ref{Fig:Extractor}(b) that the extraction can be performed before measurement.
-Now, the extraction becomes a quantum procedure, which we call \emph{quantum extraction}.
+We show in Fig.~\ref{Fig:Extractor}(b) that extraction can be equivalently performed before measurement.
+Now, extraction becomes a quantum procedure, which we call \emph{quantum extraction}.
 Considering the equivalence between intrinsic randomness and quantum coherence, quantum extraction can be regarded as a procedure of \emph{coherence distillation}.
 This concept resembles the distillation procedure of another (more popular) quantumness measure---entanglement \cite{Bennett96}.

-With quantum extraction, we can first distil the input state $\ket{\psi} = \sum_i a_i\ket{i}$ into the maximally coherent state $\ket{\Psi_2} = (\ket{0} + \ket{1})/\sqrt{2}$.
+With quantum extraction, we can first distill the input state $\ket{\psi} = \sum_i a_i\ket{i}$ into the maximally coherent state $\ket{\Psi_2} = (\ket{0} + \ket{1})/\sqrt{2}$.
 Then, we can directly obtain uniformly distributed random bits by measuring the maximally coherent state.
-For $N$ copies of $\ket{\psi}$, it is shown in Supplementary Materials that we can asymptotically obtain $l$ copies of $\ket{\Psi_2}$, where $l$ and $N$ satisfy the following condition,
+For $N$ copies of $\ket{\psi}$, it is shown in Appendix \ref{App:distill} that we can asymptotically obtain $l$ copies of $\ket{\Psi_2}$, where $l$ and $N$ satisfy the following condition,

 Taking a pure qubit input state as an example, the distillation procedure is summarized as follows. \begin{enumerate} \item Prepare $N$ copies of qubit state $\ket{\psi}^{\otimes N} = \left(\alpha \ket{0} + \beta \ket{1}\right)^{\otimes N}$, which can be binomially expanded on the computational basis.
 There are $N+1$ distinct coefficients, $\beta^N, \alpha^{1}\beta^{N-1}, \dots, \alpha^N$, corresponding to different subspaces that have the same number of $\ket{0}$ or $\ket{1}$.